| | |

 with book, spectacles, an elegant black stick and his umbrella open against the sun, walked calmly along in the same procession.

-Themes and format The performers distinguished three puranas as making up their Gosangi Vesham.
+The performers distinguished three puranas as making up their Gosangi Vesham.
 The first is

 the Adipurana dealing with origins, the second the Shaktipurana dealing with the feminine principle of force or energy